Institution-led Review

 Guidance on roleplay characters - Word | pdf

-Our work and resources in this area will also be informed by the move to a tertiary approach to quality, and sparqs continues to support students and staff in conversations about what partnership in internal review should look like.
+As noted above, our work and resources in this area are being updated in line with the new tertiary approach to quality, and sparqs continues to support students and staff in conversations about what partnership in internal review should look like.

-For more information on this area of work, please contact Megan Brown.
+For more information on this area of work, please contact Eve Lewis.

 Read more...